Nabiha-Nasir/stochastic-Bayesian-games/README.md

 The private states are initially chosen according to the independent **initial probability distribution ‘p’ for player 1, and ‘q’ for player 2**.

 After stage 1, the private states of both players will change according to the Markovian rules that depend on the current actions and the current private states of both players. **Player 1’s state jumping (or transition) rule is P_{ab}(k,k’)**.
 It means the probability of jumping from state k to k’ if current action pair is (a,b). **Player 2’s state jumping (or transition) rule is Q_{ab}(l,l’)**.
 It means the probability of jumping from state l to l’ if the current action pair is (a,b).
 Let’s take the following transition matrices as an example.
 Assume the current action pair is (a=1, b=2).
 That is player 1 plays row 1 and player 2 plays column 2.
 In this case, the transition matrices for player 1 and 2 are highlighted as in the figure.
-If player 1’s current private state is 3, the probability of its next private state being 2 will be 0.4, the element in row 3 column 2 of the yellow highlighted transition matrix P. If player 2’s current state is 1, the probability of its private state being 2 will be 0.8, the element in row 1 column 2 of green  highlighted transition matrix Q.
+If player 1’s current private state is 3, the probability of its next private state being 2 will be 0.4, the element in row 3 column 2 of the highlighted (yellow) transition matrix P. If player 2’s current state is 1, the probability of its private state being 2 will be 0.8, the element in row 1 column 2 of highlighted (green) transition matrix Q.

 <img src="https://user-images.githubusercontent.com/62413691/115487146-1170e380-a226-11eb-899a-0cad8a113681.png" width="500" height="100">

 ### 3. Primal game and its LPs in finite horizon (action based strategy).
 The primal game is as what we explained in Section 1.
 If a player remembers all available information and uses it to decide its current strategy, we can solve the following LPs to compute the optimal strategy for player 1 and player 2.
 Please find the details in the original paper [[1]](#1).

 LP for player 1: